 But for me, it’s something that has crept up over the past four or five years.
 Distracted drivers.

 Every time I go out on my road bike and look inside cars I notice more and more people using mobile devices.
-It's illegal to do so in most places but people still do it… and mea culpa, I’m no angel.
-I catch myself occasionally reaching for my mobile device while driving.
+It's illegal to do so in most places but people are still tempted to do it.

 Don’t get me wrong, riding outside is still one of the best things you can do but it’s not always enjoyable and it’s not always great training.